• Skip to primary navigation

 What are the flavors?

-There are four options: berry, cacao, clementine, and green.
+There are six options: berry, chocolate, orange, green, strawberry banana, and mango.
 You can get a variety pack or customize your box with your favorite flavors.

 Is it healthy?